Sweden's "Mr Fix It" offers crisis lessons for Europe

 "It was very tough."

-"In the four Nordic countries, there is political consensus," said Christian Clausen, chief executive of Nordea, the Nordic region's biggest bank, and also the head of the European Banking Federation.
+"In the four Nordic countries, there is political consensus," said Christian Clausen, chief executive of Nordea (NDA.ST), the Nordic region's biggest bank, and also the head of the European Banking Federation.

 "Consensus means that there is a common accepted discipline around financial policies and how to run the economy."